The Honours System

-The Queen has the sole right of conferring all titles of Honour although anybody can make a recommendation for a British national to receive an Honour.
-The Queen confers Honours mostly on the advice of the Cabinet Office, recommendations for Honours must be sent to the Ceremonial Secretariat of the Cabinet Office.
-Further information, including a Nomination Form, is available on https://www.gov.uk/honours/nominate-someone
+The King confers Honours mostly on the advice of the Cabinet Office.
+Nominations for Honours should be sent to the Ceremonial Secretariat of the Cabinet Office.

 Honours are normally available for the following level of service:

 - Making a highly distinguished, innovative contribution in his or her area of activity

 The Lieutenancy have produced a short guide to writing a nomination which you can read here; Guidance on writing a nomination (PDF, 150KB)